matteranalytics/matter-analytics-webpage/README.md

     Once again, you will see the changes reflected in the `package.json` file.

-6. Finally restart the development server to view the updated font family on your website.
+6. Finally restart the development server to view the updated font on your website.

 ### Icons